Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Tracking the growth of your young Australian Shepherd can be tricky.
 Keeping an excitable, energetic puppy in one place is not always easy.
-If it is something your puppy just won’t allow, you can get the information from your vet during one of your visits.
+If it is something that your pup just won’t allow, you can get the information from your vet during one of your visits.

-Remember, this information is based on averages, and just because your dog doesn’t fit into that neat average, doesn’t mean something is wrong.
-As long as you are maintaining your recommended visits with your vet, you can feel confident that your Aussie is healthy and happy.
+Remember, this information is based on averages, so if your dog doesn’t fit into the chart neatly, it doesn’t mean that something is wrong.
+As long as you maintain the recommended visits with your vet, you can feel confident that your Aussie is healthy and happy.

 Featured Image Credit: Eve Photography, Shutterstock